 As we start this incursion into the Biblical Hebrew of the Bible, it behooves you to take the time to verify what I’m offering you here.
 Don’t take my word for it.
 Look for yourself.

-- Emmanuel–‘God with us.’
+- Emmanuel—God with us.
 There are hundreds of contexts in both the OT and NT to corroborate this.
-Find just a few of them … they do not necessarily include the word ‘with.’
-They are Bible stories that point out the principle that God always cares about and for His creation and, in particular, humankind.
-Think about how this is a main theme … if not the key theme of the Bible.
-The NT goes even further: God IN us and us IN Him.
-This is the ultimate ‘with’ … can you get any ‘closer’ than being inside each other—totally interlaced?
+Find just a few of them; they do not necessarily include the word with, like with Adam and Eve.They are Bible stories that point out the principle that God always cares about and for His creation and, in particular, humankind.
+Think about how this is a central theme, if not the key theme of the Bible.
+The New Testament goes even further: God IN us and us IN Him; this is the ultimate with.
+Can you get any closer than being inside each other—totally interlaced?

 Use the study tools at UnlockBibleMeaning.com to look up its more complete meaning.
-‘Work’ is very general and impersonal.
-Whereas the Biblical Hebrew original has a much more specific personal flavor and corroborates the point of ‘God with us.’
+Work is very general and impersonal, whereas the Biblical Hebrew original has a much more specific personal flavor and corroborates the point of God with us.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
-No obligations, total privacy, unsubscribe if you want.
-Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life
+No obligations, total privacy, unsubscribe anytime, if you want.

 Online Study Courses to Unlock Bible meaning via Biblical Hebrew… with no fuss.
-The free video course that puts you in the driver’s seat to navigate the Bible as never before.
+Free video courses that put you in the driver’s seat to navigate the Bible as never before.
 Join now